Visualize Colors

 Figure 26: The viridis palette.

 The viridis palette spans a wide color gamut, from dark blue to bright yellow.
-One implication is that extreme data values, large or small, shown as either dark blue or bright yellow, are differentiated from the other data values.
-Regarding perceptual uniformity, no large color steps intrude across adjacent color values.
-Instead, dark blue smoothly transitions from to blue to blue-green to green to yellow.
+As a result, extreme data values, whether large or small, are visually differentiated from the remaining values by appearing near one end of the palette.
+Regarding perceptual uniformity, no large color steps interrupt adjacent color values.
+Instead, dark blue smoothly transitions to blue, then to blue-green, then to green, and finally to yellow.

-As a sequential palette, the viridis palette is best applied to a variable with ordered levels of magnitude, ordinal variables, and especially numerical variables with data values from a continuum.
-An application is the default palette for producing choropleth maps with the mapview() function, which is the viridis palette.
+As a sequential palette, the viridis palette is best applied to variables with ordered levels of magnitude, including ordinal variables and especially numerical variables measured on a continuum.
+The default palette for producing choropleth maps with the mapview() function is the viridis palette.
 An example is the Gini distribution map shown in Figure 27.

 Figure 27: Viridis is the default palette for the mapview() function.